-7. In the Client details on the Credentials tab click the Copy button next to the Client secret field to copy the unmasked version of the client secret to the clipboard (you do not need to display it unmasked first) and save this in a secure location.
-For the substitutable special text token service account, you will need this and the Client ID during the Keyfactor Command configuration.
+- 5. On the Login settings tab, click Save.
+You do not need to populate any of the data on this tab. - 6.
+In the Client details on the Credentials tab, click the Copy button next to the Client secret field to copy the unmasked version of the client secret to the clipboard (you do not need to display it unmasked first) and save this in a secure location.
+For the service account Keyfactor Command uses to make API requests, you will need this and the Client ID during the Keyfactor Command configuration.

-Command-Tok Clients are applications Enabled 📀 Action 💌 Settings Keys Credentials Roles Client pes Service accounts roles This is the Client ID.
-Sessions Advanced Client Authenticator Client Id and Secre t - Client secret 0 b Regenerate
+Command-API Clients are applications nID Connect t cap request authenticatio n of a user.
+Enabled Action - Settings Keys Credentials F Roles Client opes Service accounts roles This is the Client ID.
+Sessions Advanced Client Authenticator Client Id and Secret - Client secret 0 Regenerate

-Figure 32: Copy the Keyfactor Identity Provider Service Account (Client) Secret
+Figure 29: Copy the Keyfactor Identity Provider Service Account (Client) Secret